Witness And Victim Crimes

 It is possible that a person could be charged with more than one of these crimes for the same act.
 For instance, a person could be charged with an attempt to bribe a witness, and then intimidating a witness or victim, once the witness or victim refused the offer of money and was then threatened with physical harm.

-If you have been contacted by police concerning one of these witness or victim intimidation, retaliation, or bribery crimes, be smart, exercise your right to remain silent, and call the experienced criminal defense attorneys at the O'Malley and Sawyer, LLC, at 3303-731-0719, today.
+If you have been contacted by police concerning one of these witness or victim intimidation, retaliation, or bribery crimes, be smart, exercise your right to remain silent, and call the experienced criminal defense attorneys at the Sawyer Legal Group, LLC, at 3303-731-0719, today.
 Together, we can protect your future.